 So, let’s learn some basics about these materials and how to use them!

-Usually used to make jeans, jackets, overalls and other similar clothes, denim is a highly durable, strong and cotton twill fabric.
+Usually used to make jeans, jackets, overalls and other similar clothes, denim is a highly durable, strong, and cotton twill fabric.
 In it, the waving passes under two or more warp threads.
 The ancestors of denim come from India, but under this name and in this form it was first produced in France.
 In America, it became extremely popular in the 19th century when it started being used for laborers’ clothing which, until denim was used, wasn’t long-lasting.

-This is a sturdy fabric, so when you want to work with it you should use stronger and (if possible) new needle.
+This is a sturdy fabric, so when you want to work with it you should use a stronger and (if possible) new needle.
 It is expected that you already have a sewing machine for working with heavy fabrics.

 When it comes to stitches, use a stitch length no longer than 5mm.
 This is to keep your fabric from stretching and fraying.
 How else to prevent fraying?
 Instead of straight stitches (which you can apply on legs and they should be around 3mm long), use zigzag stitches.

 If you want to work with denim fiber, you’ll need heavy-duty scissors.
 If you don’t have them, it’s friendly advice to practice a bit with regular scissors because denim can be tough to cut, and cutting is an important part of every sewing project!
-Cut one layer at the time; this way you’ll avoid applying additional pressure – it’ll be easier.
+Cut one layer at a time; this way you’ll avoid applying additional pressure – it’ll be easier.

 Denim can be bulky.
 So, before you start, iron all the edges where seams will be.
 And, of course, trim the edges.